 My book, Hinduism Beyond Rituals, Customs And Traditions, is not an academic research paper, nor is it an attempt to be motivational to offer teachings in the faith.
 It is delving into spiritual and philosophical knowledge comprehended and assembled since antiquity.

-The pursuit results in sharing of that knowledge along with submission of intuitive and stimulating thoughts, interpretations, perceptions, and views by an ordinary observer belonging to the Hindu faith.
+The pursuit results in the sharing of that knowledge along with the submission of intuitive and stimulating thoughts, interpretations, perceptions, and views by an ordinary observer belonging to the Hindu faith.